Hello there, my name is Leslie. I'm here and queer.

 My perspective began to change in college.
-I majored in Philosophy & Religion, at Flagler College, and I encountered LBGTQ people.
-While I never admitted that I belonged in this community myself, I began to see hope that I too might find love and self acceptance.
-Self discovery for me meant leaving my hometown and state.
-So I moved to Atlanta
+For the first time in my life, I encountered LBGTQ people.
+While I didn't admit then that I belonged in this community myself, I began to see hope that I too might find love and self-acceptance.
+For me, self discovery meant leaving my hometown and state.
+I had to move to Atlanta.

 Moving to ATL is hands-down the best decision I have ever made.
 I finally found the space and community to process who I am and how I love.
 For me, coming out has been a journey of genuine celebration.
 My friends threw me a bomb coming out Pink Lady Party.
 The night I publicly came out, we popped champagne, danced, and dared to to dream up Love Les.
 Coming out is a privilege and it should be a joyous celebration.
 Period.

 Love Les is my way of helping to share the lovely stories and voices that I have encountered within my LBGTQ community.

 Love simply is and I will celebrate it in all of its ridiculously beautiful forms.